 DDT proposals will be confidential unless mutually decided by the Director and the PI otherwise.
 DDT proposals will be handled in a manner similar to regular proposals, so the documentation from the previous or current Call for Proposals should be consulted.
 This document describes only policies and procedures specific to DDT.

 As of May 2021 the process for submitting SOFIA DDT proposals has changed.
 DDT proposals should now be submitted using the USPOT software.
-Up until the release of the Cycle 10 Call for Proposals any proposal submitted via USPOT will be considered to be a request for DDT time.
-When a regular observing call is open, a selection will be offered in USPOT between the regular call and DDT requests.
+When a regular observing call is open, a selection will be offered in USPOT between the regular call and DDT requests (labeled Cycle 75).
+Please always use the latest USPOT version - as of November 2021, version 4.4.1.

 The SMO is monitoring the proposal submission daily and will get back to you with a decision as soon as possible.
 You can verify the successful submission of your proposal by checking the "My Proposals" page in DCS.